aregtech/areg-sdk/docs/HelloService.md

     - The same _Service Interface_ can be used multiple times, but should be unique within one thread.
 - To declare a _Service Consumer_, use the **REGISTER_DEPENDENCY** macro and specify the _Role Name_ of the dependent component.
     - A component can have multiple consumers of the same Service Interface, and the dependency only needs to be declared once.
-    - A component can provide and consume the same Service Interface.
+    - A component can provide and consume the same _Service Interface_.

 > 💡 Note that provided services are identified by their _Service Interface Name_.
-On the other hand, when accessing used services, the consumer uses the _Role Name_ of the component.
-This is necessary because a single _Service Interface_ can have multiple implementations, and the consumer needs to reference the specific component by its unique name, which is the _Role Name_ of the service provider component.
+On the other hand, when accessing services, the consumer uses the _Role Name_ of the component.
+This is necessary because a single _Service Interface_ can have multiple implementations, and the consumer needs to refer the specific component by its unique name, which is the _Role Name_ of the service provider component.

 The source codes of the examples can be found in the  [00_helloservice](../examples/00_helloservice/) directory.
 All example projects use the same [ServiceComponent](../examples/00_helloservice/common/src/ServiceComponent.hpp) and [ClientComponent](../examples/00_helloservice/common/src/ClientComponent.hpp) objects.